drew-747/UPD-CRS-Schedule-Converter/README.md

 2. **Load the extension** in developer mode through your browser's extension settings.

 ## 🛠️ Usage
+1. **Pin** this extension on your browser.
-1. Navigate to the **UPD CRS Portal**.
+2. Navigate to the **UPD CRS Portal**.
+3. Access the **Student Registration** section of the UPD CRS Portal.
-2. Open the extension and follow the on-screen instructions to convert your schedule.
+4. Open the extension and select your preferred download format.

-## 🤝 Contribution
-Contributions are welcome!
-Fork the repository, make your changes, and submit a pull request.
-Ensure your code adheres to the existing style and passes all tests.

 ## 📜 License
 This project is licensed under the MIT License.

-## 💬 Support
-For issues or questions, open an issue on the [GitHub repository](https://github.com/drew-747/UPD-CRS-Schedule-Converter).